-The Developer Relations Team provides developers participating in the Featured Games program the ability to test their updates through the QA Testers of Robloxia.
+The Developer Relations Team provides developers participating in the Featured Games program the ability to test their updates through the Roblox QA Team.
 We encourage developers who want to push an update to their game while it’s featured to utilize the QA group.
 If your game breaks in the middle of a featuring rotation, your game may be pulled from the featured sort.

 We’ve written this guide to direct you to the proper channels to receive QA testing so that you can ship updates at your own pace and have them reliably tested before they go live.